The Parable of The Fossil

 And into the ocean it went.

-Then she would see it.
+Then she saw it.

 A colorful stone.